awwx/meteor-isolate-value/README.md

 > efficient.

-For example, this version of `isSunny` triggers an invalidation when the weather changes from "cloudy" to "rainy", even though `isSunny` returns `false` for both:
+For example, this inefficient version of `isSunny` triggers an invalidation when the weather changes from "cloudy" to "rainy", even though `isSunny` returns `false` for both... and so a computation using `isSunny` wouldn't need to be rerun:

 ```
+// inefficient
 var isSunny = function () {
   return Session.get("weather") === "sunny";
 };
 ```

-Using `Session.equals` fixes that:
+Using `Session.equals` fixes the inefficiency:

 ```
+// efficient
 var isSunny = function () {
   return Session.equals("weather", "sunny");
 };